We Protect Homeschool Freedoms

 - The HSLDA PerX program, offering members Xtra benefits that are substantial and practical.
 You can receive discounts on home and auto insurance, school supplies, hotel reservations, and much more.

-- Special member pricing on our popular PHC Prep Academy AP Courses*.
+- Special member pricing on our popular HSLDA Online Academy Courses.*

 - The Home School Court Report, HSLDAs quarterly membership magazine.
 In it, we report important information about new laws and court cases that affect homeschoolers, as well as other information about HSLDAs activity on behalf of our members and items of interest to the homeschooling community.